seyonechithrananda/bert-loves-chemistry/README.md

 I hope this is of use to developers, students and researchers exploring the use of transformers and the attention mechanism for chemistry!

 # Citing Our Work
-Please cite ChemBERTa's [ArXiv](https://arxiv.org/abs/2010.09885) paper if you have used these models, notebooks, or examples in any way.
+Please cite ChemBERTa-2's [ArXiv](https://arxiv.org/abs/2209.01712) paper if you have used these models, notebooks, or examples in any way.
 The link to the BibTex is available [here](https://scholar.googleusercontent.com/scholar.bib?q=info:FzDMp7nctLUJ:scholar.google.com/&output=citation&scisdr=CgWWnePlEM-dmmZXtDE:AAGBfm0AAAAAX5RSrDGmJTVdPMFfzRSs5UY9lD4iRvvd&scisig=AAGBfm0AAAAAX5RSrGbFzGg583aNAYQw1Lap1K79xkEm&scisf=4&ct=citation&cd=-1&hl=en).

 # Example
 You can load the tokenizer + model for MLM prediction tasks using the following code: